airshipit/hostconfig-operator/kubernetes/README.md

 ```

 If more than five nodes are required, you can edit the servers array in the Vagrantfile.
-Please chang ethe name, an
-d IP address for eth1.
+Please change the name, and IP address for eth1.

 ```
 servers = [